jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Obligation to retain amount
 (2) The PAYE rules apply to the contractor in relation to a payment made to the subcontractor in relation to the work carried out under the contract.

-### RD 20B Treatment of certain support payments made for period of more than 1 year
+### RD 20B Treatment of certain support payments for period of more than 365 days
 What this section applies to
-(1) This section applies to a person for a payment (the multi-year support payment) that is made in a lump sum and relates to a period of more than 1 income year for the person and is—
+(1) This section applies to a person for a payment (the multi-year support payment) that is made in a lump sum and relates to a period of more than 365 consecutive days for the person and is—
   (a) an accident compensation earnings-related payment, except to the extent to which the payment is the conversion of weekly compensation to an aggregated payment under schedule 1, part 4, clause 67 of the Accident Compensation Act 2001; or
   (b) a personal service rehabilitation payment, except to the extent to which the payment is a reimbursement payment to which section CW 35 (Personal service rehabilitation payments) applies; or
   (c) a lump sum support payment made under the Veterans’ Support Act 2014, except to the extent to which the payment is—